Color term: Abstract and descriptive color terms

 Color terms can be classified as abstract or descriptive, though the distinction is often unclear.

-Abstract color terms only refer to the color they represent and any etymological link to an object of that color is lost.
-In English white, black, red, yellow, green, blue, brown, and grey are abstract color terms.
+Abstract color terms refer only to the color they represent and any etymological link to an object of that color is lost.
+In English white, black, red, yellow, green, blue, brown, and gray are abstract color terms.
 These terms are also basic color terms (as described above), though other abstract terms like maroon and magenta are not considered basic color terms.

 Descriptive color terms are secondarily used to describe a color but primarily refer to an object or phenomenon.
 'Salmon', 'rose', 'saffron', and 'lilac' are descriptive color terms in English because their use as color terms is derived in reference to natural colors of salmon flesh, rose flowers, infusions of saffron pistils, and lilac blossoms respectively.